smythp/software-design-lab/templates/journal.md

 Hour 3: wow I did something really weird and got kind of stuck in the middle of committing my journal.
 I couldn't figure out how to get back to the $ sign (exit commands I know didn't work) so I closed Terminal.
 When I went back in I tried to commit again and I got a scary error message telling me that there was a process running and I had to remove a swap - I think it was swap - file.
-The thing I had to do was vim -r /Users/sabinapringle/Desktop/projects/software-design-lab/.git/COMMIT_EDITMSG Hour 4: Learn Python the Hard Way, exx 7-10
+The thing I had to do was vim -r /Users/sabinapringle/Desktop/projects/software-design-lab/.git/COMMIT_EDITMSG

+Hour 4: Learn Python the Hard Way, exx 7-10

+## Week Five (2/21 to 2/27)

+This week sucked in twenty-seven ways because I had twenty-seven student papers to grade.
+It didn't suck because the papers sucked; a lot of them were pretty good; the week sucked because grading those papers took me all darn weekend and I didn't have much time to do anything else.
+I did get some reading done, though, and I installed Jekyll, and I think I wrote and ran something in Jekyll, following a tutorial I google-found, but I don't really know what I did.
+It was fun, though, whatever it was.
+I also went to the digital fellows' office hours on Monday and got great help from Javier understanding what I can do with HTML.

+I had read "FSF: What Is Free Software?" and "The Cathedral and the Bazaar" for week three because I got my weeks mixed up and thought we were in week four last week.
+I therefore hadn't read the accessibility readings for week three and felt really bad in class because I'm super interested in accessibiity and know it's really important.
+I couldn't contribute to the discussion last week because I hadn't read the stuff.
+Grrrr.
+Sorry.
+HowEVer, I read "How People with Disabilities Use the Web: Tools and Techniques (W3C)" and "Dear Developer, The Web Isn't About You" (I LOVED "Dear Developer"!
+I kept laughing out loud :)) and now I'm very on top of the readings.
+For next week I'll read "Two Bit History: The World Wide Web and Its Inventor" and "Free as in Freedom" and will be able to talk a lot in class.

+I didn't do any Python.
+Not good.
+I have to do a little every day, or I won't learn.
+I'm going to do some now.

+Hour 1: caught up with reading (I don't think catching up with reading should go in this technical journal but I'll make an exception this week)

+Hour 2: caught up with reading

+Hour 3: caught up with reading

+Hour 4: installed Jekyll

+Hour 5: did strange Jekyll tutorial I found on the web and might have built something

+Hour 6: hung out with digital fellows in their office hours and javier helped me understand that I can build websites in HTML offline and see them offline (I think I understood this - I'll double check with you) and now I totally see how the setup for teaching coding in prison will be.
+I'm really excited about this.

+Hour 7: now.
+Doing Learn Python the Hard Way.
+Will update journal shortly.